 Barcelona Travel Tips:

-- Don’t leave without the Rough Guide To Barcelona, only $17.50 on Amazon!
+- Don’t leave without the Rough Guide To Barcelona (available via Amazon).
 It’s got loads of photos, restaurant listings and will be your best friend (along with this guide of course).

 - Barcelona is the capital of Catalunya and believe me, you’ll notice this.
 It’s worth noting that the language spoken here is Catalan and not Castilian (the Spanish we all think about).
 Locals do speak Spanish but signs, menus etc. are all in Catalan.

 - The city is divided into quarters called ‘barris’ with the more recent ones built in a neat grid system.
 Each has its own character and separated from the others by major avenues or landmarks – use this city plan to your advantage and explore a few quarters each day of your visit.

 - It’s easy to get around Barcelona and it doesn’t feel like a huge city.
 It’s the perfect destination for a city break.
 You can easily combine walking with the modern and surprisingly efficient public transportation system, TMB.
 The city’s integrated system of buses and metro will get you anywhere, at a very low price.
 You can either buy single rides or a card loaded with 10 that can be used on the TMB system with free transfers.
 It costs only 9.95€ and can be used by multiple people (check out the TMB site)

 - Barcelona has become synonymous with Antoni Gaudi and this famous architecture has certainly left his mark throughout the city.
 Be aware of what I call ‘the Gaudi tax’ throughout Barcelona.
 You’ll have to pay, and usually a lot, to venture inside the famous Gaudi apartments, cathedral and other spots.